xbeat/Machine-Learning/README.md

 Multicollinearity occurs when independent variables in a regression model are highly correlated with each other, potentially leading to unstable and unreliable estimates of the regression coefficients.
 This phenomenon can significantly impact model interpretation and predictions.

+## Importance of Data Quality in Machine Learning

+Data Quality Assessment

+Data quality assessment is a crucial first step in machine learning projects.
+We'll create a comprehensive data quality analyzer that checks for missing values, duplicates, statistical outliers, and data distribution characteristics across numerical and categorical features.

 ## Introduction to Topological Deep Learning in Python

 Introduction to Topological Deep Learning